 July 5, 1969 - The Rolling Stones give a free concert in London's Hyde Park.
 Jagger reads poetry and releases 3,500 butterflies in honor of former band mate Brian Jones who was found dead on July 3.

 May 28, 1969 - When his London home is raided by police, Jagger and girlfriend Marianne Faithfull are arrested for marijuana possession.

-December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a woman's stabbing death.
-A documentary "Gimme Shelter", is released in 1970 about the concert tour and the tragedy.
+December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan's stabbing death.
+The documentary "Gimme Shelter" is released in 1970 about the concert tour and the tragedy.

 February 25, 1985 - Release of first solo album "She's the Boss."

 January 18, 1989 - The Rolling Stones are inducted into the Rock and Roll Hall of Fame.

 1994 - The Rolling Stones win two Grammy Awards - Best Rock Album for "Voodoo Lounge" and Best Music Video, Short Form, for "Love is Strong."

 November 10, 2002 - Appears as himself on "The Simpsons."